How Does the Scrap Metal Recycling Industry Work?

 The Metal Is Solidified

 This is the final process the metal goes through before being sent out.
-First, chemicals are added to the melted metal to create desired properties.
+First, chemicals are added to the melted metal to create the desired properties.

 The Metal Is Transported